 Whether it’s beauty firms like Sugar Cosmetics going popular on Instagram with their makeup suggestions for different skin types, or celebrities like Katrina Kaif and Deepika Padukone establishing their own beauty lines— the nexus of beauty and influencers is long-standing.

-There is a wide variety of options for consumers to choose from when it comes to purchasing beauty goods, but the recent focus on environment friendly alternatives has made many people reconsider purchasing anything that will come into direct contact with their skin.
+There is a wide variety of options for consumers to choose from when it comes to purchasing beauty goods, but the recent focus on environment friendly alternatives has made many people reconsider purchasing anything that will come into direct contact with their skin as the environmental consciousness that has taken root over time.
 It's not enough for a beauty firm to simply make a good product; they also need to advertise it in a way that brings them closer to their ideal customers, raises brand recognition and loyalty, and boosts sales without compromising on authenticity.

 Right from Manish Malhotra's Collection to Priyanka Chopra's Anomaly - Would you purchase a costly lipstick based on the brand's own suggestion or by perusing the swatch reels of someone you admire, trust, and look up to?